PeterHuberSg/BaseLib/README.md

 what happened before(!) the problem occurred.
 Tracer runs efficiently with very little overhead.
 Detail documentation: <https://www.codeproject.com/Articles/1142178/ACoreLib-Tracer-Tracing-Done-Right>

-BaseLib also contains some Buffers (Ring and FiFo).
+BaseLib also contains some very fast, non blocking, dual threading safe Buffers (Ring and FiFo).
+Dual threading means that one threat can write and another thread can read without blocking each other.

 **Copyright:** Pubic Domain